NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 The following tables show inference statistics for the FastPitch and WaveGlow text-to-speech system, gathered from 100 inference runs.
 Latency is measured from the start of FastPitch inference to the end of WaveGlow inference.
 Throughput is measured as the number of generated audio samples per second at 22KHz.
-RTF is the real-time factor which denotes the number of seconds of speech generated in a second of wall-clock time, per input utterance.
+RTF is the real-time factor that denotes the number of seconds of speech generated in a second of wall-clock time per input utterance.
 The used WaveGlow model is a 256-channel model.

 Note that performance numbers are related to the length of input.
 The numbers reported below were taken with a moderate length of 128 characters.
 Longer utterances yield higher RTF, as the generator is fully parallel.